Jesperpaulsen/polyglot/README.md

 ## How to use
 In the folder you have your translation files, create a file called `polyglot.json`.
-In Polyglot, select the Icon at the top right and select **Open new**, and select your files.
+In Polyglot, select the Icon at the top right and select **Open new**, and select the file you just created.
 To populate the data needed for Polyglot to operate, go to settings.
 Settings can be opened by clicking `cmd/ctrl + ,`.
 If you use a root key in your translation files, add it in the input field called "translation key".
 Select the tab **translation settings**, and add your languages.
 After adding the languages, you will see that the `polyglot.json` file has been populated with data about your translation setup.
 If you need to change the path to a language file, you can do that in this file.